 Lisa Lincoln brings a variety of human services experiences to Bethesda Cares.
 Most recently, Lisa founded and coordinated a food pantry for a food insecure population, serving an average of 60 families per week, during the pandemic.
 Lisa also served as a health and wellness coordinator for an urban nonprofit.
 Lisa has a master’s degree in Physical Therapy and brings her experience in direct care to human services.

-Carlos Ramirez – Street Outreach Specialist
+Carlos Ramirez – Critical Time Intervention Specialist

 Carlos has assisted and advocated for many victims of domestic violence in Montgomery County as a Legal Advocate for a local nonprofit domestic violence legal clinic.
 Carlos also has professional experience from working with private law firms and the District Court of Maryland for Montgomery County prior to joining Bethesda Cares.
 Carlos graduated from the University of Maryland, College Park with a Bachelor of Arts in Criminology and Criminal Justice.